StanGirard/Primates-Jekyll/_help/howto.md

 ### Fork Primates Repo
 ---

-First of all you need to fork the project
+First of all, you need to fork the project.

-> You need to have a github account
+> You need to have a GitHub account

 ![fork-primates.png]({{site.baseurl}}/img/user_upload/fork-primates.png)